 - Makes the best use of available housing stock in a timeframe that balances the client’s need for stable housing with the costs to the housing provider of providing assistance.
 This includes ensuring that properties with specific features that are in high demand and short supply are only offered to those clients who need them.
 These features include:

 - Properties suitable for older people, or

 - Properties that have been built or modified to meet the needs of people with a disability, or

 - In some areas, properties on the ground floor, properties with level access, or properties with yards.

 Generally, a client will receive up to two reasonable offers of housing from their preferred provider.
-This means that, where a client selects public housing and community housing as their preferred provider, they may receive offers from FACS, any of the community housing providers participating in Housing Pathways, or a combination of both.
+This means that, where a client selects public housing and community housing as their preferred provider, they may receive offers from DCJ, any of the community housing providers participating in Housing Pathways, or a combination of both.

 A reasonable offer is when a property matches:

 - The number of bedrooms the household requires;